Network Automation Script Integration Engine - rConfig V8

 - Others: Ruby, PowerShell (on Windows), custom binaries—any executable the server can run

 Connection Templates: Device templates specify “script” as the protocol, distinguishing SIE-enabled devices from standard SSH/Telnet devices.
-Templates define timeout values, idle timeout settings, and protocol designation.
+Templates define timeout values, idle timeout settings, protocol designation, and failure criteria for script validation.

 Command Categories: Commands in rConfig’s command categories invoke scripts with the full interpreter path, script filename, and parameter variables.
 Commands execute during scheduled backups or manual debug runs, just like standard device commands.